samuelhatcliff/newstracker/README.md

 ## Purpose:
-  The ability to run an advanced search query to display a specific type of story and store it permanently in a user's account should be beneficial for anyone wanting to keep up with current events and/or investment opportunities.
+  The ability to run an advanced search query to display a specific type of story and store it permanently in a user's account could be beneficial for anyone wanting to keep up with current events and/or investment opportunities.
 Getting Sentimental Analysis prior to reading a story has a variety of potential benefits.
 Imagine the following scenarios: